“It’s very easy for me to summarize my experience in the Finance Program—it’s one I would do again!”

 It’s never too late to learn something new

-Dan’s decision to enroll in IE Business School’s Global Master in Finance was based on a conversation he had with an IE University colleague after they graduated from the Global Online MBA.
+Dan’s decision to enroll in IE Business School’s Finance Program was based on a conversation he had with an IE University colleague after they graduated from the Global Online MBA.
 His undergraduate engineering degree from the Polytechnic University of Bucharest surprisingly led him to join an auditing firm where he became a chartered accountant.
 That was the moment he began to consider himself to be a finance person.

 According to Dan, the forum discussions with professors and peers were key to his learning.
 He finds it difficult to learn from books or other materials and felt that the forums were a way to validate and test his new knowledge and understanding, while contributing and sharing his opinions.
 What’s more, listening to the varying perspectives of peers from different professional and international backgrounds was certainly a highlight for Dan.